berniegp/mock-xmlhttprequest/README.md

 ##### body
 The request's body.

+##### withCredentials
+The request's `withCredentials` value.

 ##### getRequestBodySize()
-Returns the current request's body size in bytes.
+The request's body size in bytes.

-Note: this isn't completely accurate when the `body` is `multipart/form-data` encoded `FormData`. `MockXhr` doesn't consider headers, encoding, and other factors that influence the request `body` size of non-mocked `XMLHttpRequest`s.
-You can consider the value returned by this method as a floor value for the request's `body` size.
-This can still be useful to simulate upload progress events.
+Note: this isn't completely accurate when the `body` is a `multipart/form-data` encoded `FormData`.
+Headers, encoding, and other factors that contribute to a non-mocked `XMLHttpRequest`'s true `body` size are not considered.
+You can use this method to get a floor value for the request's true `body` size.
+This is useful to simulate upload progress events.

-##### getResponseHeadersHash()
-Returns all response headers as an object.
-The header names are in lower-case.

 #### Mock response methods
 These methods provide a programmatic interface to respond to `MockXhr` requests.